-Under national law, Article 103 of the Criminal Code punishes rape which is categorised as a crime against the "Dignity of a person and Public Morals."
-It is defined as a sexual intercourse by force or threat, outside a matrimony, against a female person or someone close to her.
+Under national law, Article 103 of the Criminal Code punishes rape, categorised as a crime against the "Dignity of a person and Public Morals."
+It is defined as sexual intercourse by force or threat against a female person or someone close to her.